I am feeling controversial, so let me start by saying that Nigerian Jollof rice is and always will be the best as far as rice goes.

 So, after much persuasion from my friend, I was able to get the full gist.
 Yes, my dearest snitched!
 For that, my palate will forever be indebted to her.

 Are you down with this?
-You can find one at your local grocery store or online here for less than $6.00.
+You can find one at your local grocery store or on amazon.
 Score!
-(Update- I tried other liquid smoke brands, but they didn’t perform as well as the Figaro brand, so it’s safe to say this Figaro liquid smoke is one of the best).
+(Update- I tried other liquid smoke brands, but they didn't perform as well as the Figaro brand, so it's safe to say this Figaro liquid smoke MESQUITE is one of the best).

 To make this flavorful Naija party Jollof dish, you will need;